The Islamic Hereafter

 7:36 But those who deny Our Revelations and reject them arrogantly – those are the people of the Fire; therein they shall abide forever.

 7:37 For who is more unjust than he who fabricates lies about Allah or denies His Revelations?
 Those will get their share of the punishment ordained for them.
 When Our Messengers (the angels, messengers of death) come to take their souls they will say: “Where are those upon whom you called besides Allah?”
 They will say: “They have left us”, and they will bear witness against themselves that they were unbelievers.

-The corpse will not only be asked about Allah’s Revelations but also whether it ever said anything bad about the Prophet.
-If it only said good things about him during its living breathing life above ground, God's Messenger said, all is forgiven (or so it would seem).
+The corpse will not only be asked about Allah’s Revelations but also whether it ever spoke ill of Muhammad.
+If only praise and prayer were expressed during its living, breathing life above ground, God’s spokesman declared that all will be forgiven; Paradise it is!

 Prophet Muhammad said, "When a human being is laid in his grave and his companions return and he even hears their footsteps, two angels come to him and make him sit and ask him: 'What did you use to say about this man, Muhammad?'
 He will say: 'I testify that he is Allah's slave and His Apostle.'
 Then it will be said to him, 'Look at your place in the Hell-Fire.
 Allah has given you a place in Paradise instead of it.'"